 Benefits Of Becoming a Physical Therapist

 Many of the benefits of becoming a physical therapist are similar to those of becoming an occupational therapist.
 Like occupational therapists, physical therapists enjoy a flexible, fulfilling career where they get to be active on the job.

 Physical therapists also get to work in a variety of settings, including hospitals, assisted living facilities, fitness centers, schools, private practices, and in patients’ homes.
 They can specialize in several interesting areas.
 Most importantly, physical therapists get to make a meaningful impact on their patients’ wellbeing.

 Like occupational therapists, physical therapists are in high demand.
-Their job growth is projected to increase by 18% between 2019 and 2029.
+Physical therapy salaries are on the rise and job growth is projected to increase by 18% between 2019 and 2029.

 How to Become a Physical Therapist

 Becoming a physical therapist is a very similar process to becoming an occupational therapist.

 Here are the steps: